 The four lines are among some of the oldest sections of the Underground network, with parts dating back to 1863.
-Together they make up 40% of the Tube network, with around a million passenger journeys each day.
+Together they make up 40% of the Tube network.

-The trains and other equipment used on these lines are old and need to be replaced.
-We're introducing new technology that will reduce journey times and increase capacity - essential to support London's growing population.
+Some equipment used on these lines is old and needs to be replaced.
+We're introducing new technology that will reduce journey times and make it possible for us to run more trains..

-These trains are longer and more spacious than the old trains they replaced.
+The trains now in use are longer and more spacious than the old trains they replaced.
 The train doors are also bigger, creating extra space for more people to get on and off at stations.
 This speeds up journeys.

-The new trains are walk-through with air conditioning, as well as improved audio and visual information, dedicated wheelchair spaces and colour contrasting interiors.
+The trains also have improved audio and visual information, dedicated wheelchair spaces and colour-contrasting interiors.

 Work to install a new signalling and control system began in summer 2016.
 This will eventually allow the trains to be driven automatically, with a train operator in the cab to open and close the doors.
 The train operator will be responsible for managing customer information and safety.

 Similar technology introduced in recent years on the Jubilee and Northern lines improved performance.
 The new signalling system allows trains to be run closer together, meaning a more frequent service and shorter waiting times, allowing more people to be carried.
 This new technology will enable us to reduce delays and improve reliability.